joewalker/gcli/docs/index.md

     { returnType: "html" }
     ...
-    return document.createElement('div');
+    return context.document.createElement('div');

 GCLI will use the returned HTML element as returned.
-Important: In some environments (e.g. embedded in Firefox) there is no global ``document``.
-We will provide an API like ``var doc = gcli.getDocument();`` to get access to a source of raw DOM nodes.
+See notes on ``context`` above.

     { returnType: "number" }
     ...